 There are varying definitions of what constitutes a pocket.
 We’ve tried to create a more uniform understanding.
 Keep in mind, there’s still plenty of work to be done to reduce/eliminate pockets, but the first step is better defining what it is.

-Consecutive contacts off blocks within the service circle are allowed
+Consecutive contacts off first touches are allowed

 Defensive touches are hard to come by so we want to create more opportunities for playable points.

 Determining what constitutes a “strong play” is very subjective.
 We simplify this by removing the distinction.
 If a player made every effort to get out of the way, you replay the point.
 If not, you gain the point.

 (For top divisions only) No-hit zone

 By backing the hitter off the net, it makes angles harder for hitters and more readable for defense contributing to defensive touches and rallies.
 When defense is a more viable option to earn points, there’s an increased incentive to get the ball on the net (fewer double faults).